Automatic Electoral Registration (School Students) Bill [HL]

 Description

-The bill amends the Representation of the People Act 1983 to lower the voting age for electoral registration to 16 for school students.
-It introduces a new section (9AA) to the Act, mandating registration officers to automatically register 16-year-old students.
-This automatic registration is contingent on parental consent.
-The Secretary of State will issue regulations compelling schools to provide necessary information to registration officers, including parental consent status, to facilitate this process.
-The bill will come into effect 12 months after it becomes law.
+This bill amends the Representation of the People Act 1983.
+It lowers the voting age for parliamentary and local government elections from 18 to 16 for school students.
+However, this automatic registration is conditional upon parental consent.
+The Secretary of State will create regulations requiring schools to provide necessary student information to registration officers, including parental consent details.
+The bill specifies that this automatic registration does not override existing individual registration processes.
+The bill comes into effect one year after it is passed and applies to the whole of the UK.

 Government Spending